PennTracks

 South Philly

 This tour will take you into the heart of South Philly and its largely Italian neighborhoods.
 You will travel through the famous Italian Market, home of cheesesteaks and Rocky Balboa, and up and down the eclectic and energetic South Street.
-Along the way, you will find some of the best cheesesteaks, water ice, seafood, pizza, and cookies in the city, so come hungry!
-(First-Year Tour)
+Along the way, you will find some of the best cheesesteaks, water ice, seafood, pizza, and cookies in the city!

 Picture: Geno’s Cheesesteak Restaurant